aivascu/EntityFrameworkCore.AutoFixture/README.md

     {
         ConnectionString = "Data Source=MyDatabase.sqlite;Cache=Shared;", // Sets the connection string to connect to a file AutoOpenConnection = false, // Disables opening the connection by default.
 Affects all SqliteConnection instances.
-        OnCreate = OnCreateAction.None // Will to skip creating the database
+        OnCreate = OnCreateAction.None // Use OnCreateAction.None to skip creating the database.
                                        // Use OnCreateAction.EnsureCreated to run Database.EnsureCreated() automatically
                                        // Use OnCreateAction.Migrate to run Database.Migrate() automatically
     });